-The MIB (Management Information Base) is a database that describes the structure of the management data that can be used within a device.
+The Management Information Base or MIBis a database that describes the structure of the management data that can be used within a device.

-The MIB uses hierarchical names containing OID (object identifiers) to describe the management data of the device in a structured way.
+The MIB uses hierarchical names containing Object Identifiers or OIDs to describe the management data of the device in a structured way.
 Every OID describes a variable that can be read and/or set using SNMP.

-The Newtec MIB provides a standard representation of the SNMP Agent's available information and where it is stored.
+The MIB provides a standard representation of the SNMP Agent's available information and where it is stored.